 Previous COVID-19 Bailout

-The US Government included a more than $25bn bailout for US carriers assuming they adhered to maintaining their employees and avoid mass layoffs until at least September.
-The bailout was also not a true bailout in the sense that the money was both conditional and included some of the funds distributed as loans.
+The US Government included a more than $25 billion bailout for US carriers assuming they adhered to maintaining their employees and avoid airline furloughs until at least Sept.
+30, 2020.
+The CARES Act was also not a true bailout in the sense that the government aid was both conditional and included some of the funds distributed as government loans.

 The financial support was in connection with a $2.2 trillion emergency support package from the US Government to businesses.